ictbit-labs/bucket-manager/README.md

 # S3 Bucket Manager

-A beautiful, Spotify-inspired web application for managing AWS S3 storage buckets.
+A beautiful, web application for managing storage buckets.
 Built with React, TypeScript, and Tailwind CSS, designed to run as a microservice using Docker.

 ## Features

-- 🎵 **Spotify-inspired Design** - Dark theme with green accents and smooth animations
+- 🎵 **Design** - Dark theme with green accents and smooth animations
-- ☁️ **S3 Integration** - Upload, download, and manage files in your AWS S3 buckets
+- ☁️ **S3 Integration** - Upload, download, and manage files in your Storage buckets
 - 🐳 **Docker Ready** - Containerized application ready for deployment
 - 🔒 **Secure** - Environment-based configuration with IAM role support
 - 📱 **Responsive** - Beautiful interface that works on all devices